 However, the demands of my physical performance aren’t the only reason why I’m continuously trying to improve my sleep.

-Much like most people I know, I have a relatively stressful life that requires me to split my attention between my day job, this blog, family, friends, pets and other hobbies.
+Much like most people I know, I have a relatively stressful life that requires me to split my attention between this blog, family, friends, pets, my supplements business and my hobbies.

 The only way for me to stay sane and avoid being overwhelmed is to maintain a lifestyle that properly supports both my body and mind.
 Good sleep is at the very foundation of that lifestyle.

-There’s no other way to say it: BLUblox glasses are more expensive than most other blue light glasses you can find on the market.
+There’s no other way to say it: BON CHARGE glasses are more expensive than most other blue light glasses you can find on the market.

 Depending on the type of lens and frame, you can spend anywhere from $90 to $240 on a pair.